Dmytro-Yakovenko/MeetUp/backend/README.md

 ### Log In a User

-Logs in a current user with valid credentials and returns the current user's information.
+Logs in a current user with valid credentials and returns the current user"s information.

 * Require Authentication: false